springload/springtunes/README.md

 ![Logo Springtunes](/screenshots/logo_springtunes.png?raw=true "Logo Springtunes")

 # [ ![Codeship Status for springload/frontend-starter-kit](https://codeship.com/projects/4be56cd0-a6df-0133-dffd-1a5a40261798/status?branch=master)](https://codeship.com/projects/130070)
-Control your Spotify client directly from your browser without having to log in to anything.
+Control your Spotify client remotely from your browser without having to log in to anything.

 Current features:
 - Current track/artist/album